• Skip to primary navigation

 • Onion.
 Substitute red onion or 3-4 shallots for the yellow onion.

-• Creamy.
+• Creamy chili.
 Add tangy sour cream or yogurt for an even creamier texture.
 Be sure to follow these instructions to avoid curdling: Place ½ cup of sour cream/yogurt into a medium bowl and add 1 cup of warm broth.
 Whisk until well combined and add it to the pot of chili.

 bowl of vegetarian chili with a spoon on a napkin.